top of page

 A healthy, balanced diet is key, but adding the following five foods to your plate will go a long way toward helping you nourish your body and skin.

-• Avocado A good source of healthy fats that reduce inflammation, antioxidants that help protect cells from damage, and magnesium to maintain nerve and muscle function.
+• Avocado is a good source of healthy fats that reduce inflammation, antioxidants that help protect cells from damage, and magnesium to maintain nerve and muscle function.

 • Green Tea Drinking green tea helps flush toxins from the body and is rich in antioxidants, making it a great anti-inflammatory option.